-The CDC has defined exposure as being closer than 6 feet for 15 minutes to someone with symptoms known to be COVID, or diagnosed with COVID.
+The CDC has defined exposure as being closer than 6 feet for a total of 15 minutes or more over 24 hours to someone with symptoms known to be COVID, or diagnosed with COVID.
 However, some health departments are defining exposure as people who were not wearing masks (those wearing masks are not considered exposed).
 It’s important to know what your health department’s position is, because that will be important from a school-based scenario.

 Children’s Mercy is encouraging schools and daycares to not require a negative test to return.

 If a child is asymptomatic, how do we determine if testing is needed?

 Refer to the “What to do if a student has symptoms of COVID-19” resource in Appendix A of the Guidance for School Re-opening During the COVID-19 Pandemic.

 Children with high-risk symptoms (new cough, difficulty breathing or loss of taste or smell) should be tested for COVID.
 Children with mild symptoms - a runny nose and congestion - don’t need to be tested, as they are less likely to have COVID.
 With the additional symptoms, testing should be considered for children with two or more of these symptoms.